-Lu Agnew is a nonbinary, Chilean-American artist, designer, and thinker with a double degree in Philosophy and Art Practice from UC Berkeley.
-They are currently working full-time as an artist, concentrating in sculpture and large-scale abstract painting, while also developing a collection of philosophical essays that explore the human condition amid the rise of the digital world.
+Lu Agnew (b.
+2002) is a nonbinary, Chilean-American artist and philosophy student.
+With a double degree in Philosophy and Art Practice from UC Berkeley, they are currently working full-time on their visual art practice as well as their philosophical writing.
+Their primary concentrations are sculpture, large-scale abstract painting, and essay writing that explores the evolving human condition amid the rise of the digital world.

 Their artistic and intellectual practices are deeply intertwined—both rooted in an effort to illuminate what it means to exist and create meaning in a rapidly changing age.
 Drawing from years of experience in professional creative environments, Lu brings a refined visual sensibility to their work.
 They have worked at a tech startup as an AI illustrator, collaborated with major brands such as Chanel and Hugo Boss as a design intern, and designed a wide array of unique, custom items—ranging from furniture to websites—for a variety of friends and clients.
 Their approach to design remains grounded in curiosity and experimentation, treating each project as an opportunity to disclose new concepts while maintaining a high level of skill and technique.